Groups Fall 2016

 This group meets for eight sessions, once a week for an hour and a half.
 The group includes instruction in mindfulness practices (e.g., sitting meditation and self-observation of thoughts).
 Discussions explore applications of mindfulness in common problems such as stress, depression, chronic pain, anxiety, and emotional reactivity.
 In general, there is an emphasis on becoming more aware, developing focus, living in the moment, and being non-judgmental.
 The ultimate goal is to embrace the present, be more compassionate, and experience a sense of inner peace and calm in your daily life.
 The group is particularly good for those who often find themselves distracted by multiple activities, are obsessive/ruminative, experience anxiety about the future, or feel stuck in the past.
 Expectations include developing a daily mindful meditation practice and engaging in weekly assignments to integrate concepts into daily life.
-A screening is required for this group.
-Please ask your counselor about signing up for it.
-The group will be capped at a maximum of ten participants.
-Sessions held in 201 Frazee Hall.

 Social Confidence Group

-Women of Color Support Group
+People of Color Support Group

 As an international student, it may be exciting to leave your home country to come study in the United States.
 However, you may also face the challenge of addressing academic and personal concerns as you are exposed to a new culture.
 You may have some of the same academic and personal concerns as other UK students; however, you may also experience a number of unique challenges that can complicate the process of adjusting to university life and achieving academic goals.
-The International Students' Workshop provides a place for international students to meet other international students who have similar concerns.
+Cultural Coffee Hour provides a place for international students to meet other international students who have similar concerns.
 This space provides an opportunity to learn from one another about adjusting to a new culture and educational system, dealing with different customs, and practice speaking English.

 Major/Career Decision-Making Workshop

 UK's Counseling Center offers Career Decision-Making Workshops to assist students with the college major/career decision making process.
 The workshop format is 45 minutes of interactive activity that guides students through the steps involved in making important life decisions.
-No appointment is necessary to attend the workshops.

 Test Anxiety Workshop